 Why read this? : Organising your marketing data helps you make faster and better decisions.
 We share how to define your data needs, and identify your sources of data.
 Learn how to use different types of marketing data to improve decision-making.
-Read this to get better use out of your marketing data.
+Read this to get more out of your marketing data.

-Data tells you what’s going on with customers, and how your business is going.
+Data tells you what’s going on with customers, and how your business is doing.
 You use it to identify opportunities and threats.
 It raises the questions you put into your market research process.
 And it helps you find the insights which drive your marketing plan and brand activation.

 Marketing data - where to start?